MicrosoftDocs/biztalk-docs/biztalk/install-and-config-guides/post-configuration-steps-to-optimize-your-environment.md

 #### Option 1: Create the sp_DeleteBackupHistoryAndFiles stored procedure

 1. In SQL Server Management Studio, select the BizTalk Management database (BizTalkMgmtDb).
-2. Select **New Query**, and run the following T-SQL script to create the sp_DeleteBackupHistoryAndFiles stored procedure:
+2. Select **New Query**, and run the following T-SQL script to create the sp_DeleteBackupHistoryAndFiles (or sp_DeleteBackupHistoryAndFiles2013 (if using older BizTalk 2013/2013 R2) stored procedure:

     ```
     CREATE PROCEDURE [dbo].[sp_DeleteBackupHistoryAndFiles] @DaysToKeep smallint = null